keirthana/anbox-cloud-docs/reference/component-versions.md

-This documents the versions of the different components for each Anbox Cloud release.
+This documents the versions of the different components for the recent Anbox Cloud releases.

 Not all components are updated with each release.
 When components are not updated, this is called out in the [release notes](https://discourse.ubuntu.com/t/release-notes/17842) and components are marked with `n/a` below.